igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Queens inside buildings should either be woo'd or fought (and be generated again ;)
 * Place bar queens in building-factory according to same logic as drabs, ideally blocking a path

+* Short fade out of current track when starting next playback
 * When fighting other queens, make "vogue" an action (using drag swag)
 * Randomize attackType for opponents
 * Generate loan shark with pay back Effect (inside DEALER shop type, creates positive debt on store)